Wrongful Death Caused by Construction Accidents

 The experienced construction accident lawyers at Associates and Bruce L. Scheiner, Attorneys for the Injured, are committed to fighting for families who have lost someone they love, someone they depended on, to negligence while working in construction.
 We also recognize wrongful death litigation in these instances can be complicated because of the exclusive remedy provision of workers’ compensation statutes.

 It’s imperative to have an experienced legal team on your side.
 In some cases, families may be entitled to collect workers compensation and file wrongful death litigation against a third party.
 Exploring all possible options is a way to protect your financial future and encourage the industry to adopt and enforce tighter safety standards.
 When companies and contractors know they will be held accountable, they are more likely to make worker safety a priority.Construction Industry Danger

-The most recent figures on construction industry deaths indicate there were 824 in 2013.
+The most recent figures on construction industry deaths indicate there were 824 in a recent year.
 Approximately 17 percent of those were contractors.

 By far the most common type of fatal injury was falls, accounting for 37 percent of all construction worker deaths.
 This was followed by 10 percent killed when struck by an object, 9 percent killed via electrocution and 3 percent who died after being caught in/pinned.
 These are collectively referred to by the Occupational Safety & Health Administration (OSHA) as “The Fatal Four.”